KarinaMelov/KarinaMelov/README.md

 - 👀 I’m interested in learn new things with tecnology.
 - 🌱 I’m currently learning about C# and back-end.
 - 💞️ I’m looking to collaborate on projects that I can help with my knowledge
-- 📫 How to reach me -> Instagram @Melov_karina Email: karinamelov@gmail.com
+- 📫 How to reach me: Instagram: @Melov_karina Email: karinamelov@gmail.com
 - ⚡ Fun fact: I'm a big fan of sports, all of them.

 <!---